 {% endarchiveList %}

-In this code,{% cycle 'even' 'odd' %}Will be alternately output in each loop'even'and'odd'String.
-The first article will receiveevenCategory, the second isodd, the third is againevenThis also applies, perfectly realizing the effect of alternating row colors.
-You can even provide more values tocycleto repeat it in a longer sequence:{% cycle 'class-a' 'class-b' 'class-c' %}.
+In this code block,{% cycle 'even' 'odd' %}This will output alternately in each loop'even'and'odd'strings.
+The first article will getevenCategory, the second one isodd, the third one is againeven, proceeding in this manner, it perfectly achieves the effect of alternating colors between rows.
+You can even provide more values tocycle, so that it repeats in a longer sequence:{% cycle 'class-a' 'class-b' 'class-c' %}.

-cycleThe label is very suitable for repetitive patterns, but when we need more flexible, numeric-based, or mixed-content class names,addThe filter comes into play.addThe filter is mainly used for adding (appending) numbers or strings.In the template, it can concatenate different values (including numbers and strings) to generate a new string.This is very useful for dynamically concatenating CSS class names.
+cycleThe tag is very suitable for repeated patterns, but when we need more flexible, numeric or mixed content-based class names,addThe filter comes into play.addThe filter is mainly used for adding (appending) numbers or strings.In the template, it can concatenate different values (including numbers and strings) to generate a new string.This is very useful for dynamically concatenating CSS class names.

-For example, we want to generate a similar one for each articlepost-item-1/post-item-2The class name, for easy JavaScript or more fine-grained CSS control.
+For example, we want to generate a similar one for each articlepost-item-1/post-item-2The class name, to facilitate JavaScript or more refined CSS control.

 {% archiveList archives with type="list" limit="5" %}